 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
 After this offering, we will have 42,999,310 outstanding shares of common stock, based on the number of shares outstanding as of June 30, 2020, assuming: (1) no exercise of the underwriters' option to purchase additional shares, (2) the conversion of all outstanding shares of our convertible preferred stock as of June 30, 2020 into 22,866,246 shares of common stock immediately prior to the completion of this offering and (3) the conversion of our Series D convertible preferred stock issued and sold in July 2020 into 5,321,864 shares of common stock immediately prior to the completion of this offering.
 This includes the shares that we sell in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
 Of the remaining shares, 31,234,310 shares of our common stock are currently restricted as a result of securities laws or lock-up agreements but will be able to be sold after this offering as described in the "Shares Eligible for Future Sale" section of this prospectus.
-Moreover, after this offering, holders of an aggregate of 28,198,910 shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Moreover, after this offering, holders of an aggregate of 28,198,910 shares of our common stock will have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 We also intend to register all shares of common stock that we may issue under our equity incentive plans.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the "Underwriting" section of this prospectus.